citp/privacy-policy-historical/g/gl/glo/globeattractions.com.md

 To opt out of the DART cookies you may visit the Google ad and content network privacy policy at the following url http://www.google.com/policies/technologies/ads/ Tracking of users through the DART cookie mechanisms are subject to Google’s own privacy policies.

-Other Third Party ad servers or ad networks may also use cookies to track user activities on this website to measure advertisement effectiveness and other reasons that will be provided in their own privacy policies, globeattractions.com has no access or control over these cookies that may be used by third party advertisers.
+Other Third Party ad servers or ad networks may also use cookies to track user activities on this website to measure advertisement effectiveness and other reasons that will be provided in their own privacy policies, thane.pw has no access or control over these cookies that may be used by third party advertisers.

 **Information Collected**

-Your personal information is not required to visit globeattractions.com
+Your personal information is not required to visit thane.pw

-Any personal information collected is knowingly provided by you and only when requested/required during account registration for interactive participation on globeattractions.com and during the ordering process
+Any personal information collected is knowingly provided by you and only when requested/required during account registration for interactive participation on thane.pw and during the ordering process

 **Traffic Data**